 Responding to Risks

 Risk Response is the process of developing strategic options and actions to enhance opportunities and reduce threats to the project’s objectives.
-KKCS risk team facilitate the workshop, review the results from the baseline risk assessment, and identifies the appropriate response strategies to address the critical risk factors.
+The KKCS risk team facilitates the workshop, reviews the results from the baseline risk assessment, and identifies the appropriate response strategies to address the critical risk factors.
 Developing these strategies requires coordination between the risk team and the functional specialists on the project team to clearly define the options considered.
 The risk team should identify a risk response strategy that includes the costs and impacts for each identified risk.
 The goal of the risk response is to reduce the overall impacts of the risk on the project objectives.

 Feedback from this step may be entered into the risk analysis model to update the estimated range of project cost and schedule outcomes.
-Updates to the risk analysis model also serves to track the effectiveness of risk management efforts.
+Updates to the risk analysis model also serve to track the effectiveness of risk management efforts.
 The outcomes from the risk management process can be used for additional project decision support, such as financial planning or risk allocation.